-Indian lawmaker dresses as Hitler to criticize premier
+India lawmaker dresses as Hitler to criticize prime minister

 NEW DELHI (AP) — An Indian lawmaker has appeared in Parliament dressed like Adolf Hitler with a toothbrush moustache and wearing a khaki coat with swastika symbols on his pocket and arm.
 His demand: More funds for the development of his state in southern India.

-Naramalli Sivaprasa also raised his hand in a Nazi salute for the media on Thursday.
+Naramalli Sivaprasad also raised his hand in a Nazi salute for the media on Thursday.
 His appearance did not trigger any protests from legislators.

 He said he wanted to send a message to Prime Minister Narendra Modi not to follow Hitler.
 He complained that Modi had gone back on a promise to provide extra funds for his Andhra Pradesh state.

-Note: This story has been corrected to show that surname of Indian lawmaker is Sivaprasad instead of Sivaprasa.